A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Acknowledgements

 \section{Acknowledgements}

-This study was initiated during a summer research experience for undergraduates at North Carolina State University, funded by NSA Contract: H98230-20-1-0259.
-The authors also thank Naomi Chesler, University of California-Irvine, for making micro-CT images available for this study.
+This study was initiated during a summer research experience for undergraduates at North Carolina State University, funded by the NSA: H98230-20-1-0259, H98230-21-1-0014, H98230-22-1-0006.
+Olufsen was supported in part by NSF-DMS 2051010, 1615820.
+RS was partially supported by the NSF-DMS $1854705$.
+The authors also thank Naomi Chesler, University of California-Irvine, for providing micro-CT images for this study.